ezeeEric/autoembedder/README.md

 The data is split into categorical (e.g. non-numerical) and  continuous (eg. numerical, non-discrete) feature sets.
-The categorical features are encoded using an ordinal encoding.
-These encoded features are  used as input to the embedding layers.
-The output of these layers are concatenated with the continuous features and used as input to the AutoEncoder.
+The categorical features are encoded using an alphabetically ordered, ordinal encoding.
+These encoded features form the input to the embedding layers.
+The outputs of these layers are concatenated with the continuous features and used as input to the AutoEncoder.

 This encoder is trained by calculating the loss between its input and output;
 the Autoencoder learns how to reconstruct its input.
 Together with the